DarienPerez29/100days-of-code-python/projects/Day003/.github/README.md

 | 5 | [Love Calculator](../challenges/challenge5.py) | This program test the "compatibility between two people" by the letters of their names. |

 <span style="color:gray">*You can ignore **practice** directory, just contains a few random programs to practice some concepts.*</span>

+## Try it

+You can try the project via Replit [here](https://replit.com/@DarienPerez29/treasure-map-game?embed=1&output=1), you just need a web browser.